llussy/awesome-stars/README.md

 ## C++

+- [LANDrop/LANDrop](https://github.com/LANDrop/LANDrop) - Drop any files to any devices on your LAN.
 - [canonical/multipass](https://github.com/canonical/multipass) - Multipass orchestrates virtual Ubuntu instances
 - [zerotier/ZeroTierOne](https://github.com/zerotier/ZeroTierOne) - A Smart Ethernet Switch for Earth
 - [FreeCAD/FreeCAD](https://github.com/FreeCAD/FreeCAD) - This is the official source code of FreeCAD, a free and opensource multiplatform 3D parametric modeler.